 The Strong and Unstable ElectorateScottish Left Review, no. 100, pp. 1-3Contributions to Journals: Comments and Debates

 'Explaining the differing government responses to self-determination demands in Spain and the UK'Contributions to Conferences: Papers

-Constitutional Change, Social Investment and Prevention Policy in ScotlandA Wealthier, Fairer Scotland.
+Constitutional Change, Social Investment and Prevention Policy in ScotlandA Wealthier, Fairer Scotland: The Political Economy of Constitutional Change.
 Keating, M. (ed.).
 Edinburgh University PressChapters in Books, Reports and Conference Proceedings: Chapters